THE CHURCH WITHIN THE CHURCHES

 If thou know not, O thou fairest among women, go thy way forth by the footsteps of the flock, and feed thy kids beside the shepherds’ tents.
 (Song of Solomon 1:8)

-If we would come to know Jesus we must be willing to perform faithfully the tasks that are our part of building the Kingdom of God.
+If we want to come to know Jesus, we must be willing to faithfully perform the tasks that are our part of building the Kingdom of God.
 The believer who is not performing some kind of service in the Kingdom should seek the Lord diligently in this regard.
 It never is the Lord’s will that a member of His Body be occupied solely with the responsibilities and cares of the world, having nothing to contribute to the Body of Christ (Ephesians 4:16).